Q: What is a trademark?

 Q: Who must be licensed?

 A: Anyone or any business/organization wishing to use the University’s trademarks or verbiage on any product must have a license before offering the product/goods for sale.
 This also includes sale to University departments, campus organizations and student recognized organizations.
 Premiums, promotions and advertising are included as well.
-For more information on this, please visit Use SU Trademarks.
+For more information visit Use Syracuse University Trademarks.

 Q: What are the benefits of a licensing program?